 The tendency that many of us have is to chase after everything.
 This is why many people who come to me say that they spend months, or even years, reading blogs, doing free consultations, and trying to gather information on every possible option out there.

 These folks know just enough to be dangerous but not enough to get across the finish line or to make a cohesive plan that works together and doesn’t get them in trouble.
 They are dangerous enough that they don’t actually get much done.

 I’ve learned all the programs, I’ve been to all the places that matter, and I’ve learned to execute in my own life and help others do the same in theirs.
 It is now time to take it to a new level and go deeper.

 And that means I am going to be adjusting my life a little bit.

-I realized, in a way that I don’t realize often enough, that there is more to it than going after the latest thing and being an authority on the next best thing.
-My philosophy right now is to deepen my connections in the places that have good potential and lessen the number of new places that I go to.
+I realized in a way that I don’t realize often enough, that there is more to it than going after the latest thing and being an authority on the next best thing.
+My philosophy right now is to deepen my connections in the places that have good potential and decrease my annual country count.

 Now, don’t worry; I will still continue to go to new places to check them out and talk to new people, but my first priority is to grow deeper and stronger in the places where I see potential.
 I want to master that.
 I also want to help my readers master that and help the people that I work with personally to master that in a big way.

-Through my own fault, I have spent too much time chasing after new knowledge that was perhaps a bit more shiny than it was useful.
+Through my own fault, I have spent too much time chasing after new knowledge that was perhaps a bit shinier than it was useful.
 I rushed through places that didn’t bring me happiness.